-In West McLean, things turns urban.
+In West McLean, the landscape resembles a small city.
 The Silver Line Metro Stop and Tysons Corner are easily accessible.
 Luxury shopping, dining and high rise buildings are the norm.

 In between these two contrasts in the center of McLean is the “downtown” area.
 A cozy area with some of McLean’s signature shops, restaurants and commercial space.

-There is usually a small number of townhomes in McLean VA for sale on the market compared to other parts of our area.
-It is more known for its large luxury homes and some of the most expensive land in Northern VA.
+There is usually a relatively small number of townhomes in McLean VA for sale, as the area is best known for luxury homes and high rise condos near Tysons Corner.

-See below for the currently available inventory and also what I consider the most popular neighborhoods.
+See below for the currently available inventory and also some of the more popular neighborhoods.